richardforth/php/UDEMY_Learn_PHP_from_Scratch/Section_08/README.md

 Key Take Aways:

-Dont store anythign that controls user sessions in cookes eg
+Dont store anything that controls user sessions in cookes eg

 ```
 logged_in = 1